An Eulerian-Lagrangian Formulation of the Compressible Euler Equations with Vacuum: Introduction

+Formally both satisfy equation \eqref{BLM}, but only the former is compatible with smootheness assumption.
+Indeed, the product

+is a smooth function vanishing identically.
+If the first factor ($\rho$) vanishes on a nontrivial (open) set, then smoothness forces the other factor to vanish there as well.
+Otherwise, the product would fail to be differentiable across the vacuum boundary.
+Thus, for regular solutions we must have the, usually called, compatibility condition

+An analogous argument applies to equation \eqref{BLH}, which expresses the fact that the changes of states are adiabatic (absence of heat conducting between different parts of the fluid), that is, the entropy is constant following each fluid particle (Lagrangian formulation) but not necessarily through the fluid (Eulerian formulation).
 Although, if (as usually happens) the entropy is constant throughout the volume of the fluid at some initial instant, then it remais the same constant value everywhere at each time and any subsequence motion of the fluid.
 Therefore, we may assume that the entropy $s= const$, and we do so in what follows, which means that the motion is isentropic.
-Indeed, for classical solutions of the full Euler equations the entropy could be constant, on the other hand if a solution experiences a discontinuity this cannot happens.
-Consequently, the Euler equations reduce to consider the conservation of mass, and the linear momentum equations, where the pressure depends just on the density $\rho$ with $p'(\rho)> 0$.
-Moreover, assuming $\rho> 0$ and defining
+On the other hand, if a solution of the full Euler equations experiences a discontinuity, this assumption cannot be assumed.